 In addition, we’re often called upon and ready and able to represent you in any parallel litigation.
 We often handle post-grant proceedings in cases involving co-pending complex litigation in district courts and before the ITC.

 Inter Partes & Covered Business Method Review

 Patent owners and petitioners alike call on Alston & Bird for post-grant challenges that often involve complex technical or scientific issues.
-When we tackle inter partes review (IPR), post-grant review (PGR) or covered business method review (CBM) proceedings, we combine the best of our IP trial prowess and our experience prosecuting patents before the USPTO and the PTAB to work for you.
+When we tackle inter partes review (IPR) and post-grant review (PGR) proceedings, we combine the best of our IP trial prowess and our experience prosecuting patents before the USPTO and the PTAB to work for you.